PureNimble/ISEP-LAPR2/docs/sprintC/US08/03.design/Readme.md

-# US 006 - To create a Task
+# US 08-See the list of property announcement requests

 ## 3. Design - User Story Realization